Click to Apply to Be a CBATI (not necessary for participants of Instructor’s Courses).

 More benefits!
 Discounts on Grisha’s favorite products and websites, including:

-- All sorts of dog books and videos from Dogwise.com
+- Discounts on all sorts of dog books and videos from Dogwise.com

-- xtradog.com from the UK has really amazing harnesses
+- Discounts at xtradog.com from the UK – really amazing harnesses

 Requirements: The initial Full CBATI Certification process requires a Practical Skills Assessment (video case studies – see below), a written exam with essay questions, signing a statement committing to the principles of progressive reinforcement training, and 200 hours of experience training dogs using force-free training techniques.